Sales Enablement

 There are many reasons why B2B software companies choose to create demo libraries.

 But what’s the best format?
-Some companies (like Zendesk) are choosing to create videos, while others (like Egnyte and Fivetran) are developing interactive product tours.
+Some companies are choosing to create videos, while others (like Egnyte and Fivetran) are developing interactive product tours.

 While there are pros and cons for both options, many companies are moving towards interactive product demos because they are flexible, interactive and can be easily made by a marketing team – without the need for a video production crew or engineering assistance.